zilexa/Homeserver/README.md

 This guide uses a declarative methodology, not only to describe and run containerized applications (via docker-compose), but also to install and configure the server and all necessary tools via bash scripts.

 See [Justification](https://github.com/zilexa/Homeserver/blob/master/Justification.md) on the What & the Why and definitely don't start buying stuff before reading [Hardware Recommendations](https://github.com/zilexa/Homeserver/blob/master/Hardware%20recommendations.md).
-Most information online for pc building and NAS devices do not consider long term stability with fault tolerant components and definitely do not focus on low power consumption.
-My server uses just 4 WATT, less than a phone charger, comparable to a Raspberry Pi, much less than a Synology yet way more powerful and futureproof.
+Most information available online for pc building and NAS devices do not consider **long term stability** and low power consumption with **fault tolerant components**: they focus on downloading stuff and just storing them. **My server uses just 4 WATT**, less than a phone charger, comparable to a Raspberry Pi, much less than a Synology (a popular ready-to-use NAS system) yet way **more powerful and futureproof**.

 Have a look at [the overview of all applications and services](https://github.com/zilexa/Homeserver/blob/master/README.md#overview-of-applications-and-services) that you will have up and running smoothly with this guide.